 For quite a while I have wanted to make a font based on Oscar Wilde's handwriting.
 This might sound like rather a niche life goal, but it's because I'm working on comics about Wilde.
-Usually, I write from Wilde's point of view, using Wilde's own words, so it makes sense to fill the captions and word balloons with Wilde's handwriting.
+Usually, I write from Wilde's point of view, using Wilde's own words, so it makes sense to use Wilde's own handwriting.
 My own (awful) handwriting would look out of place, and off-the-shelf fonts often seem rather sterile when combined with my loose drawing style.

 The problem was, I didn't know how to make a font.
 Until now!
 Someone I follow on Twitter mentioned a web app called Calligraphr.
 I had a look and turns out it's great.
 You tell the app which characters you want in your typeface, download and print a template, and write all your characters on it.
 Then you scan it in and—hey presto!—you've got a font based on your own handwriting.